Bad Personal Statement Examples and What to Do Instead

 Doctors understand how medicine works—you don’t need to explain it to them.
 Don’t try to impress admissions committees with your breadth of medical knowledge in your personal statement.
 This is not the time to show how much you know about medicine.
 Let your medical knowledge and skills shine through in your MCAT score, your clinical experiences, and your letters of recommendation.

 The personal statement is about your journey.
-Show your passion for medicine but remain humble.
-Even if you are top of your class, you are still a premed and have a long way to go before you become a doctor.
+Show your passion for medicine while remaining humble.
+Even if you are at the top of your class, you are still a premed and have a long way to go before you become a doctor.

 For example: